[Webinar] Comparative Cancer Cell Panel Profiling of Recently Approved Kinase Inhibitors

 Comparative cancer cell panel profiling of different kinase inhibitors binding to the same target

-Dr. Guido Zaman, Managing Director and Head of Biology, NTRC
+Dr. Guido Zaman, Head of Biology, NTRC

 About NTRC NTRC is a precision medicine company in oncology and cancer immunotherapy.
 Clients are clinical and preclinical biopharma companies that seek differentiation for their drugs and drug candidates.
 Using the Oncolines™ cancer cell line panel and GeneNominator™ gene expression platform, drug response biomarkers and new disease indications are identified.
 With SynergyFinder™ and SynergyScreen™, new drug combinations are discovered.
 To investigate the mechanism of action of compounds, NTRC can perform gene and protein expression analysis, DNA and RNA sequencing, and flow cytometry.
 Using an extensive reference compound database, NTRC scientists can help to discriminate a client compound from competitor’s compounds.